pavankumarbalijepalli/kuwt/README.md

 # Keep Up With Technology (KUWT)

-> **An AI-powered content generation pipeline** that keeps technology enthusiasts up-to-date with the latest research, news, and GitHub trends — automatically generating platform-ready posts for LinkedIn, Instagram, Medium, and YouTube, and publishing them directly to **Notion**.
+> **An AI-powered content generation pipeline** that keeps technology enthusiasts up-to-date with the latest research, news, and GitHub trends — automatically generating platform-ready posts for LinkedIn, Instagram, Twitter, and YouTube, and publishing them directly to **Notion**.

 ---